valerieJJ/JJSpring/README.md

+# Movie RecSys
-# This is a web system for movie recommendation based on a movie dataset(including movies and user behaviours)
+## This is a web system for movie recommendation based on a movie dataset(including movies and user behaviours)

 Springboot,
 redis,
 MongoDB,